-- Electrocardiogram (ECG).
-Records the electrical activity of the heart, shows abnormal rhythms (arrhythmias),
+Electrocardiogram (ECG).
+This test records the electrical activity of the heart.
+It shows abnormal rhythms

-ability to function when placed under stress such as during exercise.
+checks your heart's ability to function when under stress such as exercise.
 Breathing

-and blood pressure rates are also monitored.
-A stress test may be used to detect coronary
+and blood pressure rates are also watched.
+A stress test may be used to find coronary

-artery disease, or to determine safe levels of exercise after a heart attack
+artery disease.
+Or it may be done to find safe levels of exercise after a heart attack

 or heart surgery.
-A special type of stress test uses medicine to stimulate the heart as if
+A type of stress test uses medicine to stimulate the heart as if

-- Cardiac catheterization.
-With this procedure, a wire is passed into the coronary arteries.
-Next a contrast

-agent is injected into
+Cardiac catheterization.
+A wire is passed into the coronary arteries.
+Then a contrast dye is injected into

 your artery.
-X-ray images are taken to locate the narrowing,
+X-ray images are taken to see the narrowing, blockages, and other problems

-- Cardiac MRI.
-This test can find the amount of blood flow to the heart muscle.
-It may not be available
+Cardiac MRI.
+This test can look at the amount of blood flow to the heart muscle.
+It may not be

 How is angina pectoris treated?